ncatlab/nlab-content/pages/6807.md

 * [[Bernard de Wit]], M. Luscher, [[Hermann Nicolai]], _The Supermembrane Is Unstable_, Nucl.Phys.
 B320 (1989) 135-159 ([spire:266584](http://inspirehep.net/record/266584), <a href="https://doi.org/10.1016/0550-3213(89)90214-9">doi:10.1016/0550-3213(89)90214-9</a>)

-For a new attempt and pointers to previous attempts see
+For a new attempt at solving this problem, and for pointers to previous attempts see

 * L. Boulton, M.P.
 Garcia del Moral, A. Restuccia, _The ground state of the D=11 supermembrane and matrix models on compact regions_, Nuclear Physics B
 Volume 910, September 2016, Pages 665-684 ([arXiv:1504.04071](https://arxiv.org/abs/1504.04071))